Upcoming voyages

 About the journey

 For over a decade, Louie helmed his business, Alaska Adventure Sailing, guiding guests through Alaska’s pristine waters, exploring glaciers and hot springs, fjords and tree-covered islands, experiencing whales watching and wildlife viewing.
 In April 2024, Louie and Lerina cast off from Juneau, Alaska and embarked on an uncharted voyage that would become Questscapes’ great creative and exploratory odyssey.
-Since departure, they've traversed over 14,000 nautical miles, refining the ethos of immersive voyages: small, flexible crews, creative curiosity, and a thirst for adventure
+Since departure, they've traversed nearly 20,000 nautical miles, refining the ethos of immersive voyages: small, flexible crews, creative curiosity, and a thirst for adventure.

 Where we’ve explored so far